Skip to content

 If any artifact is expired → reject settlement.

-If all verification steps succeed:
+If all verification steps succeed, the gateway submits the XRPL transaction:

 emit settlement event